-Given the hilly nature of the region one can expect a fairly rolling course with two major hills and one moderate uphill which is right at the start.
-The most significant hills are located near the ski jumps (once for the half marathon and twice for the full marathon) and leading up to the finish behind the Lake Placid High School (once of the half and once for the full).
-Each hill is approximately 3/10 of a mile long and as they come late in the race it makes for a challenging finish.
+Given the hilly nature of the region, one can expect a fairly rolling course with two major hills and one moderate uphill, which is right at the start.
+The most significant hills are located near the ski jumps (once for the half marathon and twice for the full marathon) and leading up to the finish behind the Lake Placid High School (once for the half and once for the full).
+Each hill is approximately 3/10 of a mile long, and as they come late in the race, it makes for a challenging finish.

-If you are spending the weekend or longer in Lake Placid for the race you will have numerous options for accommodations available to you.
+If you are spending the weekend or longer in Lake Placid for the race, you will have numerous options for accommodations available to you.
 We have stayed in one of the local hotels, rented a cottage on Mirror Lake, and rented a log cabin just outside of town.
 For 2015 we rented a house on Mirror Lake.
-Just be sure to start you're search for accommodations early as places book up quickly for the marathon weekend.
-If you are coming to Lake Placid from outside of the area you can fly in and out of either Albany, NY or Burlington, VT.
+Just be sure to start your search for accommodations early as places book up quickly for the marathon weekend.
+If you are coming to Lake Placid from outside of the area, you can fly in and out of either Albany, NY, or Burlington, VT.

-If you're spending some extra time in Lake Placid there are plenty of things to see and do to keep you and the entire family busy.
+If you're spending some extra time in Lake Placid, there are plenty of things to see and do to keep you and the entire family busy.
 Stroll down Main Street in the heart of Lake Placid or make a visit to the Olympic Center Museum.
-If your looking for a little adventure why not drive the Veterans Memorial Highway to the top of Whiteface Mountain for a stunning view of the Adirondacks.
+If you're looking for a little adventure, why not drive the Veterans Memorial Highway to the top of Whiteface Mountain for a stunning view of the Adirondacks?

 2011 Start of the Lake Placid Marathon/Half Marathon